-I stumbled upon this quite by accident, but it was immediately something I put to use, and it might save a few people some money so I thought that it would be well worth sharing.
-Particularly while we are all tightening our belts during COVID-19.
+I stumbled upon this quite by accident, but it was immediately something I put to use, and it might save a few people some money, so I thought it would be well worth sharing, particularly while we are all tightening our belts during COVID-19.

-There are many services out there that help small business organize invoices and take credit card payment.
+Many services help small businesses organize invoices and take credit card payments.
 From the regular list of options, my favourite is Freshbooks.
-I love what they do, but that’s not what we are going to talk about today.
+I love what they do, but that’s not what we will talk about today.

-Services such as Freshbooks require a monthly subscription, and although they do much more than just create invoices and take payments, if you’re someone who needs to take credit card payments infrequently, you might not be happy about paying the monthly subscription fee.
+Services such as Freshbooks require a monthly subscription.
+Although they do much more than create invoices and take payments, if you’re someone who needs to accept credit card payments infrequently, you might not be happy about paying the monthly subscription fee.

 This is where Stripe can come in handy.
 Stripe is a payment processing company, and for many years they were simply the “back end” for online stores.
 Set up your online store, tie it to Stripe, and they would handle all the credit card payments.

 Things have changed.
-I was in my Stripe account recently and I noticed that it now contains the ability to generate invoices and accept credit card payment via email.
+I was in my Stripe dashboard recently, and I noticed that it now contains the ability to generate invoices and accept credit card payments via email.
 I tested it all out by invoicing a client and found that not only is it quick and easy to get started, but the emails and subsequent payment system also look and work great for the customer.
 The best part?
-There is no monthly subscription for a Stripe account!
+There is no monthly subscription for Stripe!